In this section

 Please note that if a test result is negative, this is not a guarantee that they do not have coronavirus.

-Do not use a rapid LFD test if you have COVID-19 symptoms.
-If you have symptoms you must self-isolate immediately and book a PCR test through NHS Inform.
+A rapid lateral flow test should not be used if they have COVID-19 symptoms.
+If they have symptoms they must self-isolate immediately and book a PCR test through NHS Inform.

 The Scottish Government has created step-by-step demonstration videos for lateral flow device and PCR testing:

-The Scottish Government does not require international visitors departing Scotland to take further tests, however, visitors must check what is required by their destination.
-If a test is required then these can be bought from most major pharmacies in the UK.
+The Scottish Government does not require international visitors departing Scotland to take further tests, however, visitors must check what is required by their destination on the government website.
+If a test is required, then these can be bought from most major pharmacies in the UK.
 Airports and travel agents may also be able to assist in arranging a test.

 You can read the published guidance on face coverings and face masks on the Scottish Government website.
 It explains where you need to wear a face covering and exemptions from wearing one.